JackGartner/JackGartner/README.md

 - 📫  How to reach me: 204547@students.wyoarea.org

-- ⚡  Fun fact: I am a students at Wyomissing area JSHs
+- ⚡  Fun fact: I am a students at Wyomissing area JSHS